EBINBIJU138/Discord-Bot-AutoMod/README.md

 **Safer.
 Smarter.
 Stronger.**

-> More than a Discord bot — AutoGravity is your intelligent server management system.
+> More than a Discord bot —  is your intelligent server management system.